tnoetzel/mostly-static-boilerplate/readme.md

 Then deploy by running: `npm run deploy-staging`.
 This will deploy your dist folder to a new hash under the project.
 Check the url that the CLI outputs and make sure everything looks good.

-If you're ready to deploy to production, you can use `npm run deploy-production`
+If you're ready to deploy to production, you can use `npm run deploy-prod`

 ## Setup